 THE 105 The Reformed Confessional Tradition.
 This course, through lecture and discussion, introduces the Reformed Confessions and focuses primarily, though not exclusively, on the Book of Confessions.
 Attention is given to the historical context of each confession and also to the significance of the confessions for contemporary theological reflection.

-May 2011, 2012.
+This course is useful in preparing for the PC(USA) ordination exam in theology.
+May 2012.

-THE109 Christian Virtue Ethics.
+THE 109 Christian Virtue Ethics.
 An assessment of the classical virtues and the extent to which they may be appropriated for Christian ethical reflection and living.
 The course will explore the points of convergence and divergence in the classical understanding of virtue and Christian ethical consciousness.
 What are the benefits and drawbacks in virtue theory for Christian ethics?
 Is there a connection between virtue and conversion?
-How might virtue, and the virtues, be understood in life cycle theory?
+How might virtue and the virtues, be understood in life cycle theory?
 Lectures, readings, class discussions, and a final paper.